pyrogram/pyrogram/docs/source/faq.rst

 and eventually the server will start throwing the error ``[406 AUTH_KEY_DUPLICATED]``, inviting you to login again.

 Why is that so?
 Because the server has recognized two identical sessions are running in two different locations, and concludes it could possibly be due to a cloned/stolen device.
-Having the session ended in such occasions will protect the user's privacy.
+Having the session terminated in such occasions will protect the user's privacy.

 So, the only correct way to run multiple clients on the same account is authorizing your account (either user or bot) from the beginning every time, and use one separate session for each parallel client you are going to use.